parthmax2/mlops-projects-iiit-lucknow-sem2/README.md

 * The system classifies the claim, detects tone and intent, performs fact verification if applicable, and returns a detailed verdict with supporting evidence.
 * The fallback model Deepseek is automatically used if GPT-4 is unavailable, ensuring consistent performance.

----

-## Contribution

-Contributions, bug reports, and feature requests are welcome!
-Feel free to open issues or pull requests.